23f3000046/my-step-analysis/steps_analysis.md

     steps,
     CASE WHEN steps >= 8000 THEN 'Yes' ELSE 'No' END AS goal_met FROM weekly_steps;
-Strikethrough Example <!-- NEW SECTION -->
+Goal Adjustment
-My initial goal was ~~10,000~~ steps daily, but I revised it to 8,000 after realizing this was too ambitious.
+My initial goal was 10,000 steps daily, but I revised it to 8,000 after realizing this was too ambitious.

 Weekly Comparison
 Week 1: 52,468 steps

 Week 2: 58,926 steps

-Week 3: 60,926 steps(current week)
+Week 3: 60,926 steps (current week)

 Progress Tracking
 My fitness goals: